Character Education in Early ChildhoodCharacter Education in Early Childhood - children developing character virtues in a classroom setting

 1. Early childhood is the critical window for character formation: The foundations of moral character are primarily laid during the early years, with primary caregivers playing an indispensable role in shaping virtues through daily interactions and role modelling, as highlighted by Piaget's seminal work on moral development (Piaget, 1932).
 Schools build upon this initial groundwork, reinforcing and expanding these foundational values.

 2. Character education thrives when woven into the fabric of daily schooling: Rather than being a standalone subject, character development is most effective when integrated across the entire curriculum, ensuring a consistent message and approach from all staff (Lickona, 1991).
-Teachers, through their own actions and interactions, serve as powerful role models, demonstrating the values they wish to instil in pupils, consistent with Bandura's Social Learning Theory (Bandura, 1977).
+Teachers, through their own actions and interactions, serve as powerful role models, demonstrating the values they wish to instil in learners, consistent with Bandura's Social Learning Theory (Bandura, 1977).

-3. Understanding developmental stages is paramount for effective character education: Educators must tailor character education approaches to align with pupils' cognitive and emotional development, recognising that moral reasoning evolves over time (Kohlberg, 1984).
+3. Understanding developmental stages is paramount for effective character education: Educators must tailor character education approaches to align with learners' cognitive and emotional development, recognising that moral reasoning evolves over time (Kohlberg, 1984).
 This ensures that virtues are introduced and explored in ways that are meaningful and accessible to young children, fostering genuine internalisation rather than rote learning.

 Martin Luther King, Jr's statement has a place in society not only in the world we are presently living in but at the core of our very being, where character education transcends placing emphasis on academic knowledge.
 The world at large may have made strides when it comes to technology and other advancements of this century.
 However, when reading media posts or watching television there is clear evidence that in some schools there is an erosion of basic values and character traits that were essential for our forefathers.
 Turning back time and reflecting on conversations that I had with my grandparents, many of the social ills that are predominant today were on a very small scale from their perspective.
 According to them it could be attributed to the change in family structures and the rapid pace at which the world is evolving.